Stereotypes of Jews: Medieval Europe

 The portrayal of Jews as historic enemies of Christianity and Christendom constitutes the most damaging anti-Jewish stereotype which is reflected in the works of literature that were produced from the late tenth century through the early twelfth century.
 Jews were often depicted as satanic consorts, or as devils themselves and "incarnation[s] of absolute evil."
 Physically, Jews were portrayed as menacing, hirsute, with boils, warts and other deformities, and sometimes they were portrayed with horns, cloven hoofs and tails.
 Such imagery was used centuries later in the Nazi propaganda of the 1930s and 1940s.
 This propaganda leaned on Jewish stereotypes to explain the claim that the Jewish people belong to an "inferior" race.
+Adolf Hitler portrayed Jews with stereotypes such as being greedy bankers, overly focused on legal details, lecherous, lustful men, and seductive yet harmful women.
+He also stereotyped Jews as both sexual predators and effeminate.

 Although Jews had not been particularly associated with moneylending in antiquity, a stereotype of them acting in this capacity was first developed in the 11th century.
 Jonathan Frankel notes that even though this stereotype was an obvious exaggeration, it had a solid basis in reality.
 While not all Jews were moneylenders, the Catholic Church's prohibition of usury meant that Jews were the main representatives of the trade.